microsoft/vscode-gradle/FEATURES.md

 - Supports multi-root workspaces
 - Show flat or nested tasks in the explorer
 - Gracefully stop (cancel) a running Gradle Task

+Watch an short demo of the features: https://www.youtube.com/watch?v=n8hmndccxHI